-- Submit a softbound copy of your dissertation for each examiner (normally one external and one internal) to the Academic Quality and Policy Office (contact details available on the main research degrees webpage), either in person or by post.
-We don’t need a copy for an independent chair (if you have one).
+- Submit a softbound copy of your dissertation for each examiner (normally one external and one internal) to the Academic Quality and Policy Office, either in person or by post.
+A copy is not required for an Independent Chair (if you have one).

 Faculty specific submission information